 White Egg Layers

-For maximum egg yield, our commercial white egg layers are among the best laying hens available.
-These hardy, cold-tolerant breeds provide consistent year-round egg production.
+For maximum egg yield, our commercial white egg layers are among the best chicken breeds available.
+These hardy, cold-tolerant breeds provide consistent year-round production of large white eggs.
 Depending on your needs, they are suitable for commercial farms or backyard flocks.

 Pearl Star